 So why exactly did Google view the plugin as malware?
 Was there something hiding within it that the creators weren’t telling anyone about?
 Well, it’s removal could be down to a number of reasons.

 First of all, the extension does a series of automated clicks on behalf of the user without telling them exactly what it’s doing.
 To Google, this probably sounds suspicious.
-If it clicks things for users without them knowing exactly what it’s clicking, then what else is it doing behind the scenes as well?
+If it clicks things for users without them knowing exactly what it’s clicking, then Google isn’t going to be too happy with that – and it explicitly goes against the Chrome Web Store terms of service (and they’re also not going to be too happy with their advertiser’s dollars being wasted!).

-Knowing that AdNauseam clicks on every ad it sees regardless if its Google’s ads or not, this could be a reason why Google removed it.
+Knowing that AdNauseam clicks on every ad it sees regardless of if its Google’s ads or not could be a reason why Google removed it.
 If a million people had the extension installed, then they could be losing millions of dollars a day due to these fake clicks.
 By removing the extension from the Google store, they’ve probably saved themselves a lot of lost revenue.
+Of course, the morality of that decision is a discussion for another time (Do Google have the final say in their own “Walled Garden”?
+Is AdNauseam simply an expression of freedom of speech?
+There’s a ton of debate to be had here.

 Although the plugin has been removed from the store for over 500 days, it is still actually possible to manually install the plugin.
-This means that despite Google’s best efforts to kill the plugin, there are still plenty of users actively using it.
+This means that despite Google’s best efforts to kill the plugin, there are still plenty of users actively using it although the numbers are unknown.
+Installing unverified plugins comes with its own issues such as having to manually update it every time there is a new version.
+It’s worth noting that the plugin is still available on the Firefox browser.

 If you run ads on Google display network, then you could be at risk of having your PPC ads clicked by the AdNauseam plugin.
 With thousands of people still using the plugin on Chrome and Firefox, almost anyone is it at risk of having their ads fraudulently clicked.